Kangol was the largest hat manufacturer in the world, and probably remains one of the best known headwear brands.

 Kangol Magnet was the largest manufacturer of seat belts in Europe by 1969.
 It produced over 40 percent of all seat belts in the United Kingdom from its factory in Carlisle.

 Kangol was acquired by American Safety Equipment, a seat belt manufacturer, for £3.2 million in 1972.
-Company directors, who held 42 percent of the equity, recommended the offer.
-At this juncture Jacques Spreiregen took the opportunity to retire as company chairman.
+Company directors, who held 42 percent of the Kangol equity, recommended the offer.
+Jacques Spreiregen took the opportunity to retire as company chairman.

 American Safety Equipment was acquired by Marmon Group of Chicago in 1978.